hari01584/studiouslucidous3/builder/howtocontribute.md

 There are some helpers and tools i made to easify your process of adding more projects!!

-First of all look into **unit.json** file, that file has all the data required to build the subjects and the collapse-able listview!
+First of all fork **[this parent repository](https://github.com/hari01584/studymap)** and look into **unit.json** file, that file has all the data required to build the subjects and the collapse-able listview!
 Following the usual syntax of the json file, you can add more subjects and their contents!

 Not only that but you can also take a look into *helper/line.py*, I used this script to quickly make copy-paste able js syntax dictionary codes, So i can save little bit of time adding semicolons and quotes again and again :)..!